 - Featured stories

 Additionally, you can look at individual genres and see many of these same discoverability methods for just that genre.
 So if you wanted to find the top faved read in Fantasy, for example, you could go to the Fantasy genre page and look at their options, as seen here:

 Each story is allowed up to seven tags that “appear on your story's detail page, serve as search keywords, and have their own landing pages.”

 Tags are a great way to sub-divide the genres and find specific types of stories that you're looking for.
 These tags serve to enhance discoverability, allowing readers to find other stories with the same tag.
 This transparency could be useful to authors.

-At launch, stories published in Kindle Vella will not be displayed on an author’s public author page in addition to the Kindle Vella store.
+While not originally available at launch, stories published in Kindle Vella are now displayed on an author’s public author page in addition to the Kindle Vella store.

 The Benefits to Authors

 It is important for authors not to ignore Amazon when they decide to roll out a product like Kindle Vella.
 Between the market research Amazon has undoubtably done, combined with Amazon’s foothold in the publishing market, Vella stands to be a viable opportunity for many authors, even if the rollout is slow.